pavlokurochka/data_migration_sfdc/README.md

 ### Produce Pre-Load report

 We generate preload reports as simple views on the staging tables.
 They contain all data in the target format that would be loaded.
-We output them into Excel files to be handed over to the stakeholders approval.
+We output them into Excel files to be handed over to the stakeholders for approval.
 Sample reports are included in the `data` folder.

 ```bash
 python migrate2sfdc.py  --action pre_load_create --obj_name Account